Dream: Images and literature

 Graphic artists, writers and filmmakers all have found dreams to offer a rich vein for creative expression.
 In the West, artists' depictions of dreams in Renaissance and Baroque art often were related to Biblical narrative.
 Especially preferred by visual artists were the Jacob's Ladder dream in Genesis and St. Joseph's dreams in the Gospel according to Matthew.

-Many later graphic artists have depicted dreams, including Japanese woodblock artist Hokusai (1760–1849) and Western European painters Rousseau (1844–1910), Picasso (1881–1973), and Dali (1904–1989).
+Many later graphic artists have depicted dreams, including Japanese woodblock artist Hokusai (1760–1849) and Western European painters Rousseau (1844–1910), Picasso (1881–1973), and Dalí (1904–1989).

 In literature, dream frames were frequently used in medieval allegory to justify the narrative; The Book of the Duchess and The Vision Concerning Piers Plowman are two such dream visions.
 Even before them, in antiquity, the same device had been used by Cicero and Lucian of Samosata.

 Dreams have also featured in fantasy and speculative fiction since the 19th century.
 One of the best-known dream worlds is Wonderland from Lewis Carroll's Alice's Adventures in Wonderland, as well as Looking-Glass Land from its sequel, Through the Looking-Glass.
 Unlike many dream worlds, Carroll's logic is like that of actual dreams, with transitions and flexible causality.

 Other fictional dream worlds include the Dreamlands of H. P. Lovecraft's Dream Cycle and The Neverending Story's world of Fantastica, which includes places like the Desert of Lost Dreams, the Sea of Possibilities and the Swamps of Sadness.
 Dreamworlds, shared hallucinations and other alternate realities feature in a number of works by Philip K. Dick, such as The Three Stigmata of Palmer Eldritch and Ubik.
 Similar themes were explored by Jorge Luis Borges, for instance in The Circular Ruins.

 Modern popular culture often conceives of dreams, as did Freud, as expressions of the dreamer's deepest fears and desires.
 In speculative fiction, the line between dreams and reality may be blurred even more in service to the story.
 Dreams may be psychically invaded or manipulated (Dreamscape, 1984; the Nightmare on Elm Street films, 1984–2010; Inception, 2010) or even come literally true (as in The Lathe of Heaven, 1971).